mymmrac/telego/README.md

 import th "github.com/mymmrac/telego/telegohandler"
 ```

-Here is example of using handlers with long polling updates.
-You can see full list of available predicates
+Here is an example of using handlers with long polling updates.
+You can see the full list of available predicates in [`telegohandler/predicates`](telegohandler/predicates.go),
-in [`telegohandler/predicates`](telegohandler/predicates.go), or define your own.
+or define your own.

 ```go
 package main